KaiyangZhou/deep-person-reid/README.md

 mkdir data/
 ```

+If you wanna store datasets in another directory, you need to specify `--root path_to_your/data` when running the training code.
 Please follow the instructions below to prepare each dataset.

 **Market1501** [7]:
 1. Download dataset to `data/` from http://www.liangzheng.org/Project/project_reid.html.